redis/redis-doc/topics/sentinel.md

 This means that the quorum can be used to tune Sentinel in two ways:

-1. If a the quorum is set to a value smaller than the majority of Sentinels we deploy, we are basically making Sentinel more sensible to master failures, triggering a failover as soon as even just a minority of Sentinels is no longer able to talk with the master.
+1. If a quorum is set to a value smaller than the majority of Sentinels we deploy, we are basically making Sentinel more sensible to master failures, triggering a failover as soon as even just a minority of Sentinels is no longer able to talk with the master.
 2. If a quorum is set to a value greater than the majority of Sentinels, we are making Sentinel able to failover only when there are a very large number (larger than majority) of well connected Sentinels which agree about the master being down.

 Configuration epochs